 - a.
 Students deficient in any skill or clinical objective will be required to have remediation.
 The Clinical Instructor will provide a remediation plan that may include homework assignments, lab time, individual counseling and instruction.
-The clinical instructor may also refer any student to the ADON, clinical supervisor, nursing supervisor, &/or skills lab instructor. - b.
+The clinical instructor may also refer any student to the ADON, clinical supervisor, nursing supervisor, skills lab instructor, and/or academic team member. - b.
 Students who demonstrate unsatisfactory skills after remediation will be removed from the clinical area and receive a clinical failing grade.
 All students must achieve the minimum grade of "C" in the clinical component.
 The student with less than a "C" is dropped. - c.
 Students must score a minimum of 85 % on all onsite review programs and obtain an 85% to pass each assignment.
 Those students scoring less than 85% will dropped from the program.
 Students must achieve the appropriate number of points (i.e., for assignments and clinical) to achieve a passing grade.
-Students must also attain an 85% on their exit examination or be dropped from the program.
+Students must also attain an 85% on their exit examination or be dropped from the program. - d.
+Students must complete all assigned career prep, Specialty and Exit examinations with the minimum passing score and all clinical hours.